New City School: 1980s

-1990's
+1990s

 In 1992, New City School launched a $1,200,000 capital campaign.
 The school acquired land to create a new playground, soccer field, parking lot and playing field.
 In 1993, the school created the Financial Aid Endowment Fund ($3,422,000 as of July 2013).

 In 1998, New City School renovated the theater and renamed it Founders Hall.

-2000's
+2000s

 In 2001, News City School opened its Centennial Garden on the playground.
 In 2005, Howard Gardner, creator of multiple intelligences theory, visited the school to open the first Multiple Intelligences Library.

 In 2009, the school installed a green roof over the dining hall.
 In 2010, Jossey-Bass publishes the faculty's book, Celebrating Every Learner.
 In 2015, Tom Hoerr retired.
 He was replaced in 2016 by Alexis Wright.

-2020's
+2020s

-In the 2024-2025 school year, an EF3 tornado hit the school, causing significant damage that can still be seen today.
+In the summer of 2022, the school's basement level was damaged by a flood.
+The school settled on Redesigning the whole basement level, not including the cafeteria and Innovation Lab.
+It would not be fully refurbished until the start of the 2023–2024 school year.
+On May 16, 2025, during the last week of the 2024–2025 school year, an EF3 tornado hit the school, causing significant damage that can still be seen today.
 One of the windows by the science room was broken, and most trees were knocked over.
 The damage caused resulted in students having 4 days off of school while repairs were made, and a temporary air conditioning unit.
+As of now, the school is still operating normally.